QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Tangents in Higher Dimensions - 3D.md

 1. Finding the direction of the line $\rightarrow$ This is done by finding the [partial](Differentiation.md) or [directional derivative](Directional%20Derivative) of the function at that point.
 2. Finding a base for the line.
 The line needs to start travelling from the point on the graph it's supposed to lay tangent to, at the height the graph assumes at that point.
 The base for the line is the $z$-height of the function at that point ($f(a, b) = c$).

-The formula for the line, then, is:
+The formula for the line, then, is
 $$
 z = D_x [f] \cdot (x - a) + c = D_y [f] \cdot (y-b) + c
 $$
-Or, in case the height $c$ was unknown previously:
+Or, in case the height $c$ was unknown previously, we have
 $$
 z = D_x [f] \cdot (x - a) + f(a, b) = D_y [f] \cdot (y-b) + f(a, b)
 $$